-- Turning off all but essential internal and external lights;
+- Turning off all non-essential lighting;

 Building Ventilation System Operation and Reporting

 We are responsible for operating and maintaining all heating, ventilating and air conditioning systems (HVAC) across the campus.
 If you encounter any issues with these systems, please contact our FMP Service Centre (ext.
 3668).
 We will assess the issue and, if necessary, collaborate with Environmental Health and Safety (EH&S) to resolve it.

 Concerns related to Indoor Air Quality (IAQ) are addressed following this procedure:

 - Notify the area supervisor about the IAQ concern.